pallets/click/docs/setuptools.rst

 Usage with Setuptools
 =====================

-When writing command line utilities it's recommended to write them as modules that are distributed with setuptools instead of using UNIX shebangs.
-There are a bunch of reasons for this.
+When writing command line utilities, it's recommended to write them as modules that are distributed with setuptools instead of using UNIX shebangs.
+There are many reasons for this.

 The first one is that setuptools automatically generates executable wrappers for Windows so your command line utilities work on Windows too.